kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 About the Migration Domain Specific Language (DSL)
 ==================================================

-This directory contains the definitions of each action in the migration DSL, in the form of a commented Yaml file.
+This directory contains the definitions of every supported action in the migration DSL, in the form of a commented Yaml file.

 Specific topics are covered below.